Function definitions

 Contained in the ill-conditioned - ill-conditioned function group.

-F78: Bent Cigar/Sum of Different Powers
+F78: Bent Cigar/Sum of different powers

-Combination of the Bent Cigar function (f12 in the bbob suite) and the Sum of Different Powers function (f14 in the bbob suite).
+Combination of the Bent Cigar function (f12 in the bbob suite) and the Sum of different powers function (f14 in the bbob suite).

 Both objective functions are unimodal, non-separable, and have a conditioning of about 10^6.

 Both objective functions are unimodal and non-separable but differ in the difficulties provided to an optimization algorithm.
 The Bent Cigar function, on the one hand, deviates remarkably from being quadratic due to an asymmetric transformation and a smooth, but very narrow ridge has to be followed to optimize it.
-The sensitivities of the z_i-variables (in the rotated search space) for the Different Powers function, on the other hand, become more and more different when approaching the optimum.
+The sensitivities of the z_i-variables (in the rotated search space) for the different powers function, on the other hand, become more and more different when approaching the optimum.

 Contained in the ill-conditioned - ill-conditioned function group.